aaronbatalion/aaronbatalion.com/content/about/_index.md

 “After LivingSocial, I took time off to spend with family,” Aaron says.
 “But I was drawn back to startups, because I loved the excitement of going from a whiteboard to the first million users and more.”

 Aaron spent three years as an angel investor and advisor, where he worked closely with 40-plus companies on technology, product, and growth.
-As a recent founder himself, he realized he wanted to help entrepreneurs full time and was lured to <a title="Lightspeed" target="_blank" rel="noopener" href="lsvp.com">Lightspeed</a> by <a title="Jeremy Liew" target="_blank" rel="noopener" href="https://lsvp.com/team/jeremy-liew/">Jeremy Liew</a>, who not only led Lightspeed’s investment in LivingSocial in 2010, but also served on the company’s board.
+As a recent founder himself, he realized he wanted to help entrepreneurs full time and joined leading venture capital firm <a title="Lightspeed" target="_blank" href="lsvp.com">Lightspeed</a> as a Partner, where he led investments in companies like <a title="Reliable Robotics" target="_blank" href="https://reliable.co/">Reliable Robotics</a>, an autonomous airplane company founded by veterans of SpaceX, Tesla, and  GoogleX.

-Why did Aaron join Lightspeed as a Partner?
-“The founders of the fund are still here, they’ve taken dozens of companies to IPO, and there are 20-plus unicorns in the portfolio today—I knew I could bring a unique perspective to the team but also learn a lot from them.”

-Still, it’s his recent experience on the founder’s side of the table that affords Aaron insights into the company-building process, from an empty git repository to billions in sales.
-“I don’t see this as a job,” he says.
-“I wake up every morning excited to help founding teams build tomorrow, today.”

 Then in 2018, he left venture capital after realizing he's much happier building new ideas himself than helping others do it from a distance.

 His new company remains in stealth today.

 ## <br />